35K

 Best Time for the Everest Base Camp Helicopter Tour

-You are setting off on a helicopter tour of the Everest region to get the best possible views of the area.
+You are readying for helicopter tour of the Everest region.
+The objective is to get the best possible views of the area.
 So, clear weather with the best visibility is the prerequisite for this trip.
-Good weather conditions with low winds, clear skies and moderate climate are essential for a quality and safe sky tour.
+Good weather conditions are essential for a quality and safe sky tour.
+The winds should be low.
+The skies need to be clear.
+And the temperature is required to be moderate.

 In this regard, the autumn and spring months offer the best weather conditions for a helicopter ride in Nepal.
 However, if the weather is ideal, the tour is possible all year round.